team142/angrychess/README.md

 ## Project structure

-- Client will probably be ReactJS
+- Client is being written in Vue JS
-- Server is being written in Golang
+- Server has being written in Golang

 ## Running the project